 This got my brain cranking about other nutrition compromises you hear about.
 Open any women’s health magazine and you’ll find articles about how to cut 100 calories here or “10 tips for weight loss” there.
-While I think most of these suggestions are solid tips, if I followed all of these “rules” I would eat a very bland diet.
+While I think most of these suggestions are rooted in either science or math, if I followed all of these “rules” I would eat a very bland diet.
 We have to pick and choose what tips work well for us and which ones feel like deprivation.
 Here are my nutrition compromises.

 Nutrition Tips I Just Can’t Follow